 The Power of Slow by Christine Louise Hohlbaum

-The byline of the book says ‘101 ways to save time in our 24/7 world’.
-I honestly do not think I need any time saving tips as I usually have all the time for all things that I want to do.
-So why did I pick up this book to read.
+The byline of the book The Power of Slow says ‘101 ways to save time in our 24/7 world’.
+I honestly do not think I need any time-saving tips.
+As I usually have all the time for all things that I want to do.
+So why did I pick up this book to read?
 I think it is the SLOW in the title that made me read this.
-I do think I, like most people in today’s world need to slow down, even if it only means to slow down to ask yourself – Why am I running and What am I running after?
+I do think I, like most people in today’s world, need to slow down.
+Even if it only means to slow down to ask yourself – Why am I running?
+And What am I running after?
 I expected it to tell me the reasons and then the ways to slow down.

 She also relates the time to communities or cities than just individuals.
 She mentions an amusing study where the speed of the city was measured through three variables – Accuracy of the public clock, pedestrian speed and post office speed.
 This study was done only in few developed countries and it seems Switzerland was the fastest and Singapore the slowest.
 I would have wanted a bit deeper dwelling into this as the place we live in also has an impact on our mental concept of time.

-Some of the advices are obvious like try to minimize multi-tasking and focus on the task at hand, free yourself from addictive behaviors that eat up a lot of your time, learn to say No when you want to, do not procrastinate, have regular and if possible frequent time outs, manage expectations, focus and whenever possible delegate and not try to do everything yourself.
-Lastly, this has been written primarily for the American audience, so if you do not live in America or lets say developed world, you may find some things not as applicable to you or not as relevant to you.
+Some of the advice is obvious like try to minimize multitasking and focus on the task at hand.
+Free yourself from addictive behaviors that eat up a lot of your time.
+Learn to say No when you want to.
+Do not procrastinate.
+Have regular and if possible frequent time outs, manage expectations, focus and whenever possible delegate and not try to do everything yourself.
+Lastly, this has been written primarily for the American audience.
+So if you do not live in America or let’s say the developed world, you may find some things not as applicable to you or not as relevant to you.

-Read it, if you think you have a problem with your time, if you are always running out of it.
+Read The Power of Slow, if you think you have a problem with your time if you are always running out of it.